arah607/Atefeh-PhD-docs/Github_Atefeh_PHD/Python_Codes/README.md

-To run both python files, three inputs are necessary:
+When python files are run, three inputs are requested from user to give as input:
    1- The first element of interval (I assume it is 0, but different can be considered) 2- The last element of interval (I assume it is 10, but different can be considered) 3- The number of splitting intervals (I assume it is 500, but different can be considered)